andycroll/andycroll.com/_posts/2023/2023-09-11-express-yourself-clearly-with-positive-negative-numbers.md

 ## Use…

-…ruby’s convenience methods on `Numeric`, and its subclasses, to express yourself more clearly:
+…Ruby’s convenience methods on `Numeric`, and its subclasses, to express yourself more clearly:

 ```ruby
 if number.positive?